jeremiasivan/SimNOW/README.md

         conda install seqkit
         conda install -c conda-forge r-ape r-data.table r-dplyr r-dosnow r-forcats r-ggplot2 r-log4r r-rmarkdown r-seqinr r-stringr r-viridis
         ```
-        In this example, I list all packages that are used in the pipeline, which is not ideal if you have a lot of packages.
-In that case, you can start by installing <a href="https://anaconda.org/conda-forge/r-essentials">`r-essentials`</a> which contains commonly-used packages in R.
+        Notes: Here, I list all packages that are used in the pipeline, which is not ideal if you have a lot of packages.
+In that case, you can start by installing <a href="https://anaconda.org/conda-forge/r-essentials">`r-essentials`</a> which includes commonly-used packages in R.

 3. **Update the parameters in the file** <br>
     Please refer to `codes/README.md` for the details of each parameter and which files to be updated.